top of page

 Free Seedlings

 The government's scheme is there to expand coffee farming throughout the country, aiming to "promote and oversee the coffee industry by supporting research, promoting production, controlling the quality and improving the marketing of coffee".
 Gorilla Highlands Coffee is one of our close partners and thanks to them our women's groups were chosen as beneficiaries of these coffee plants.
-When these plants start producing beans in a few years, the women will earn money selling their beans to Gorilla Highlands Coffee.
+As these plants start producing beans, the women earn money selling their beans to Gorilla Highlands Coffee.
 We are delighted to help set them on a path to building a sustainable income for themselves and their families.

 And it doesn't stop there!
 We have also been able to donate vegetable seedlings to the staff at Bwama Health Centre to be used by staff, in nutrition outreach workshops and for patients, and to other local community groups.